shortstheory/dtn-unetstack/README.md

 };

 class DtnStorage {
+    // we could maybe get away with just serialising
+    // and storing this for the time being
+    // but frequent IO on each DReq is probably not
+    // such a good idea

     // db is PduID and DtnMsg
     HashMap<long, DtnMsg> db;
     // datagramMap maps the New (resent) DR messageID to PduID